GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 The first step in data preparation is to extract segments of waveforms stored in the H5 waveform file containing all deployment data.
-It is based on a set of registered teleseismic earthquakes extracted from the IRIS web service.
+It is based on a set of registered teleseismic earthquakes extracted from the ISC web service.
-The main program to extract waveforms from H5 file is `prepare_rf_data.py`.
+The main program to extract raw waveforms from H5 file is `extract_event_traces.py`.
 The following parameters must be set up in the program body:

  - File name of the H5 file that contains all waveform data